DeonMohammed/PostmanAPI/README.md

 | TC008            | Create Token                        | POST            | Authenticate with credentials to generate a token.                                                         | Response status code is 200.
 Response time is less than 1500ms.                                           | Check proper authentication process that does not take much time.                                          |
 | TC009            | Update Booking                      | PUT             | Update booking details for booking ID 1521.                                                                | Response status code is 200.
 Response time is less than 1500ms.                                           | Ensure the same booking ID with its specific id is required.                                              |

-This README provided an overview of the Restful-Booker API along with its test plan and test cases using Postman.
-For more details, refer to the [full documentation](#) or explore the [API collection](#) directly in Postman.
+## Conclusion

-If you have any questions, feedback, or issues, please feel free to [contact us](#) or open an [issue](#) on GitHub.
+This README provided an overview of how the Restful-Booker API was utilized in a project, detailing its functionalities and the test plan executed using Postman.
+The project demonstrated various CRUD operations and API interactions facilitated by Restful-Booker.

-Thank you for using Restful-Booker!
+---